Newham Sixth Form College: Curriculum

 The college offers a range of A-levels, an Honours programme, specialist pathways, level 2 and 3 vocational programmes, as well as foundation, entry level and ESOL programmes.

 Statistics

-NewVIc sends more disadvantaged students to university than any other sixth-form provider in England.
-The college is also ranked by the Sutton Trust as being in the top 5% of high performing sixth forms in England, in progressing students from disadvantaged backgrounds to university.
+At one time, NewVIc sent more disadvantaged students to university than any other sixth-form provider in England.
+In 2012, the college was ranked by the Sutton Trust as being in the top 5% of high performing sixth forms in England, in progressing students from disadvantaged backgrounds to university.

 Facilities

 The college invested £6m in a new building on Prince Regent Lane, which includes a new reception, theatre and cafe.

 Achievements

 NewVIc’s Sports Academy is one of four London colleges that have been accredited with Sports Leadership status by national charity, Sports Leaders UK.
 The college was awarded £70,000 by Sport England FE Activation Fund for increasing capacity over three years, including a specific focus on disability provision and leadership.
 This has resulted in significant success for a number of sports including cricket.

 In 2019, the college received its best ever results which saw more students achieving A* - B grades in A Levels and more than 50% of BTEC students achieving Triple Distinction* in Level 3 Extended Diplomas.
 It was also graded overall as ‘Good’ by Ofsted and recognised as ‘Outstanding’ for its provision of Personal Development, Welfare and Behaviour in January 2019.